 CRONIMET also relies on fossil fuels in order to process, load and transport materials.
 The goal to become a carbon-neutral company by 2030 is anchored in the strategic corporate objectives.
 To calculate the carbon emissions and formulate the reduction targets CRONIMET orients itself on the methodologies of the Greenhouse Gas Protocol and the Science Based Targets initiative.
+The following disclosure includes the data of the entire CRONIMET Group to the extent of all relevant and available data.
+Representative offices and branches without operational processes are excluded since these have no significant energy consumption.
 The included sites are listed in a table under GRI 302-1.
 The figures shown include the total energy consumption and the related carbon emissions according to Scopes 1 and 2 of the Greenhouse Gas Protocol except fossil fuels for company cars.
 The future extension of CRONIMET's greenhouse gas accounting will incorporate the company cars and Scope 3 of the Greenhouse Gas Protocol as well.